dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T98: Art inspires creativity and provokes thought.
+### T98: It challenges perceptions and inspires creativity.

 |Support|
 |---|